 Hand-to-hand combat, with knives, bayonets, entrenching tools, and even 5-gallon gas cans, was not entirely uncommon in Vietnam.

-The brand-new M-16 rifle had many reliability issues–due to changes in gunpowder, it’s direct gas impingement system, underpowered extractor springs, and the fact that Colt marketed it to the military as never needing cleaning, so the originals were sent out into the muddy jungles, river deltas, rice paddies, rubber plantations, and dusty highlands without cleaning kits, or even maintenance instructions (refer to Edward C. Ezell’s Great Rifle Controversy for more about the M16’s growing pains).
-Disastrous under-maintenance led to harmful-over maintenance, as constant detailed disassembly of the lower receiver, pushing the steel pins in and out of the aluminum frame, enlarged the pin holes.
-Trigger and auto sear pins would suddenly fall out during fire fights.
+The brand-new M-16 rifle had many reliability issues–due to changes in gunpowder, it’s direct gas impingement system, underpowered extractor springs, and the fact that Colt marketed it to the government as never needing cleaning, so the originals were sent out into the muddy jungles, river deltas, rice paddies, rubber plantations, and dusty highlands without complete cleaning kits (Clint Smith said all he got was a rod for the bore), or even maintenance instructions.

 If the enemy is 50 meters away and your rifle quits, that’s bad enough.
 If he’s in the same hole with you when that happens, it’s worse.
 Here’s one example.